femiosinowo/ansible-esxi/roles/postgresqlold/README.md

         state: # defaults to 'present'

 A list of users to ensure exist on the server.
 Only the `name` is required; all other properties are optional.

-    postgres_users_no_log: true

-Whether to output user data (which may contain sensitive information, like passwords) when managing users.

     postgresql_version: [OS-specific]
     postgresql_data_dir: [OS-specific]